Victoria government logo

 Your anniversary date is one year after the date you signed up to the Sick Pay Guarantee.
 For example, if you’re eligible for Sick Pay Guarantee payments and signed up on 20 March 2022, your anniversary date is 20 March 2023.

-On your anniversary date, your claimable hours balance resets to 38 hours.
-Your first year’s unclaimed hours do not carry over.
+On your anniversary date, your claimable hours balance resets.
+Your unclaimed hours do not carry over from year to year.

-• If you submit a claim before your anniversary date, we will deduct the claim hours from your first year’s balance.
+• If you submit a claim before your anniversary date, we will deduct the claim hours from your current year’s balance.

-To find your anniversary date and claimable hours balance, log in to your Service Victoria accountExternal Link .
+To find your anniversary date and claimable hours balance, log in to your Service Victoria account.

 When you can submit a claim